cellml/libcellml/docs/dev_contribution.rst

 Completion
 ==========

-Once the owners of the :term:`prime repository` are satisfied that the work on the issue is complete and that the feedback has been addressed, one of the owners will post a comment on the issue notifying subscribers that they intend to merge the pull request.
-If no further objections are raised the owner will merge an close the pull request as outlined in :doc:`Reveiw Process <dev_review>`.
+To complete the process it is required to have two owners of the :term:`prime repository` comment on the pull request that they are satisfied that the work on the issue is complete and also that the feedback has been addressed, in essence that they are "happy" to merge the submission.
+One of the owners will then post a comment on the issue notifying subscribers that they intend to merge the pull request.
+If no further objections are raised the owner will merge and close the pull request as outlined in :doc:`Review Process <dev_review>`.